Bone Meal: Here’s What You Should Know

 Q: Does bone meal carry mad cow disease?

-A: No, this is a very safe fertilizer.
+A: No, this is a very safe, often organic fertilizer.
 The animals used to make bone meal are also meat producers, so they’re kept healthy and free of mad cow disease.

 Q: Will bone meal pollute water sources?

 A: Excess phosphorus can be washed away into natural water sources and cause algal growth.
 This usually only happens with fertilizers that are water-soluble.
-Bone meal is generally safe from leaching too much phosphorus into the environment.
+Bone meal fertilizers are generally safe from leaching too much phosphorus into the environment.

 Q: Is bone meal fertilizer toxic?